OIDC SSO

 • Add other scopes as needed.

 Once you have completed these steps, the SSO-configuration is ready for testing.
-See the section on Testing and troubleshooting for more information.
+For more information, see the Testing and troubleshooting section.

 See the section Optional Features information on additional optional features you may want to implement.